-When your began your business, think back as to why you started.
+When you began your business, think back as to why you started.
 Did you start your business just to make money and get rich?
 Did you start your business to get out of debt?
-Or did you start your business because your recognized, personally could identify an issue or problem that seemed to be a common issue that people were online trying to find the solution for.
+Or did you start your business because you recognized you could identify an issue or problem that seemed to be a common issue that people were online trying to find the solution for?
 You had been through this thing, found a way out, and at that moment you said to yourself, ” I don’t want anyone else to have to go through this.”
-You had a solution and at this point you found your purpose in life.
+You had a solution and at this point, you found your purpose in life.

-He goes on to say, “on the other hand, if developed and leveraged, that on thing has the potential to create unparalleled success and prosperity in every dimension of life.
-Yet, it is the least understood, most neglected, and most underestimated possibility our time.”
+He goes on to say, “on the other hand, if developed and leveraged, that one thing has the potential to create unparalleled success and prosperity in every dimension of life.
+Yet, it is the least understood, most neglected, and most underestimated possibility of our time.”

 That one thing is trust.